 8 Ways to Attract Freelancers to Your Coworking Space

 Although it is uncertain whether or not coworking spaces will swallow up traditional offices one day, one thing is clear: the concept of shared workstations has a bright future ahead.
 Still, to a newly established coworking space, attracting new clients may be a great struggle.
-While private offices are usually the easiest to fill up because you can sell them to corporate clients and startups, hot desk rentals might presents a challenge.
+While private offices are usually the easiest to fill up because you can sell them to corporate clients and startups, hot desk rentals might present a challenge.
 Let us consider ways how to draw independent professionals to your venue.

 The good news is: freelancing business is booming.
 Today, there are over 57 million independent contractors in the USA alone, and that’s not the limit.
 A report says that by 2027, 50.9 percent of Americans will be freelancing.
 If your open-space area sits (half) empty at this point, this is the market you need to start moving into.
 All you have to do is reach the freelancers in your area then convince them that there are better alternatives to working from home, prone to procrastination or a noisy café with an unstable Internet connection.